naistangz/Technical_Training/docs/Week9_Networking/README.md

 This is a large IP range to have as a single network as it allows for up to 65,534 hosts (256 * 256 * 256).\
 To make better use of this range and to create smaller networks allowing segmentation within your network you could subnet the `CIDR` block into smaller `CIDR` ranges using a different subnet mask, such as `/17` for each subnet.

+- Creating subnets is about creating commonalities.
+- `201.105.7.34/24` is in the same network as `201.105.7.1/24`.
+- The **suffix** `/24` signals that only the first 24 bits of the network component are counted.
+- To do this, they have to be the same, if both addresses are to belong to the same network.
+- The remaining bits (everything after `201.105.7.`) are reserved for the host part.
+- The number of bits that you see right after the slash (`/`) in CIDR format indicates the number of digits (from left to right) that belong to the power supply of the IP address.

 ## What is a Subnet mask?
 - A 32-bit (8 by 4) combination used to describe which portion of an address refers to the subnet and which part refers to the host
 - A byte = 8 bits